Position

 How to become a Product Development Engineer?

-1. Earn a relevant degree: Start with a bachelor's degree in engineering, focusing on areas like mechanical, electrical, or industrial engineering.
+1. Pursue relevant education: Start with a bachelor's degree in engineering, preferably mechanical, electrical, or industrial.
+This education provides the necessary foundation.

 How long does it take to become a Product Development Engineer?